 The IC-DISC, as a tax-exempt entity, pays no federal tax on the commission income when the IC-DISC distributes its income to its shareholders; and the shareholders dividend income is taxed at the qualified dividend rate of 20%–available only to individuals (vs. the ordinary income tax rate which can be as high as 39.6%).
 Because of these taxable savings, it is important that you structure your IC-DISC properly from the beginning to get the best tax reduction possible.

 The IC-DISC can perform other services (although not necessary) that may create income which can then be distributed to shareholders at the qualified dividend tax rate (vs. an ordinary income tax rate).
 Use it as an estate planning tool or incentive for employees.

 Our team provides a no-obligation, confidential IC-DISC analysis with some basic information from you to determine if you are a viable IC-DISC candidate.
 We discuss the process, the team members and fees associated with forming and maintaining an IC-DISC.
-Call us at 847-240-1040 to get started.
+Call us at 847-240-1040 or contact us online to get started.